mpv-player/mpv/DOCS/man/en/vo.rst

 ``wayland`` (Wayland only)
     Wayland shared memory video output as fallback for ``opengl``.

+    .. note:: This driver is for compatibility with systems that don't provide working OpenGL drivers.

     ``alpha``
         Use a buffer format that supports videos and images with alpha